proflanky/react-app/README.md

 ### What to achieve
 1. Deploy React App to the Nginx container and expose to the internet
 2. Automate the dployment using ansible
-3. All this task should be done in Azure DevOps
+3. All these task should be done in Azure DevOps
-4. The containers should run a VM
+4. The containers should run in a VM

 Execution steps
 1. Created a boilerplate react app